This post is for couples who can feel the pressures of wedding planning stress or would like to avoid them.

 The list could go on forever.
 The truth is that there is no way to prepare for every possible scenario.
 So, instead of planning for every eventuality, focus on the positive aspects of your dream wedding.
 Talk to your friends and family about your anxieties.
 Expectations are important, but unrealistic expectations can cause more stress than necessary and lead to bad decisions.

-The challenge with keeping wedding planning stress manageable is that it comes from so many different directions at once.
+The challenge with keeping wedding planning stress manageable is that it comes from so many different directions simultaneously.
 Budgeting, designing, wedding guest lists, and travel are a few things that are easily stressors.

 The Stress-Reducing Stages